MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

 Owners of applications will receive an email for each app containing:
 - Name of the application
-- How many days the secret/certificate will expire
+- In how many days the secret/certificate will expire
 - Key Id (secret id or certificate id)
 - Expiration time
 - Application Id